 DUI with Property Damage

 If you have been arrested for DUI with Property Damage in Tampa, Hillsborough County, Florida, enhanced penalties might apply if you are convicted of the criminal offense.
-Contact a Tampa DUI Attorney at the Sammis Law Firm to discuss fighting this very serious criminal charge.
+Contact an experienced DUI attorney at the Sammis Law Firm to discuss fighting this very serious criminal charge.

 We welcome your calls to discuss your case.
 Call 813-250-0500 to speak directly with an attorney at the firm about the unique facts of your case.